First Nations Waste Minimization PROGRAM

 School

-Youth are most often the most enthusiastic, passionate, and propelled to take action when it comes to protecting Mother Earth.
+Youth are enthusiastic, passionate, and propelled to take action when it comes to protecting Mother Earth.
 Schools provide the ideal environment for students to learn, understand, and practice how to reduce waste.

 Youth Activity Book on Waste Reduction